Create and Manage Azure AKS Cluster

 Prerequisites

-• A Secure Shell (SSH) key that you have pre-configured in your Azure environment.
+A Secure Shell (SSH) key that you have pre-configured in your Azure environment.
+Only RSA SSH keys are supported when deploying Azure AKS clusters.
 Refer to the SSH Keys guide for more information about creating and managing SSH keys in Palette.

 To use a VNet that Palette creates, ensure there is sufficient capacity in your preferred Azure region to create the following resources: